grburgess/whimstan/docs/md/simulations.md

 ```

 Now we have sampled all the parameters that we need for the population.
-We can have a look a
+We can have a look at the implications.

 ```python
 test = SpectrumFactory(pop)